alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 This is a very specific anecdote, but I play a platforming game called *Dustforce*.
 There's one very hard level in the game which has a part called the Tera section.
-It's almost exactly in the middle of the level, and is easily the most difficult part.
+It's almost exactly in the middle of the level, and is easily the most difficult part to clear.

 I complained about this in the Discord and was told that yes, it's awful, but was then directed to "100 Teras", a custom map that's just 100 copies of the Tera section with a checkpoint between each one.